rlb222/Perch-Edit-Pages-from-Dashboard/README.md

 ## How to install -detailed
 1. Download the repository, it contains a Perch-like folder structure
 2. Copy the folder  `'RB_EditPages'` to folder: perch/addons/apps/
 3. The folder contains a stylesheet if you want to change the looks of the Widget.
 Some default Perch classes have been used.
+The first two items hide the default 'pages' and 'forms' widgets.

 ## Todo